vitringr/vault/nodes/Vector.md

 Ordered collection of multiple numbers used together as a single whole.

-The fundamental object within a [[Vector Space]], governed by its axioms.
+The fundamental object of a [[Vector Space]], governed by its axioms.

 Vectors represent things that cannot be described by a single [[Scalar]] alone.